+1. Complete online CDR training for new trainees

+https://knightadrc.wustl.edu/cdr/Application/Step1.htm

-- Complete online CDR training for new trainees https://knightadrc.wustl.edu/cdr/Application/Step1.htm - 2.
-Review neurologic forms and corresponding QxQs (I.e., CDP, NHX, CDI, NPI, & CDS) - 3.
+- 2. Review neurologic forms and corresponding QxQs (I.e., CDP, NHX, CDI, NPI, & CDS) - 3.
 Review CDART forms (CDP, NHX, CDI, NPI, CDS) - 4.
-Review the CDR Training document - Practice/Role-play with age-appropriate volunteers which should include at least one example of someone (real or fictitious, for the purposes of certification), with some cognitive complaints or problems until proficient with CDR administration and scoring - 6.
-For certification, complete the training, then record/upload 2 mock ppt for review by the lead CDR reviewer and certifier, Tiffany Owens
+Review the CDR Training document & the CDR Training Webinar - 5.
+Practice/Role-play with age-appropriate volunteers which should include at least one example of someone (real or fictitious, for the purposes of certification), with some cognitive complaints or problems until proficient with CDR administration and scoring - 6.
+For certification, complete the training, then record/upload 1 mock ppt and mock informant for review by the certifying content expert at the University of Mississippi Medical Center.
+Following receipt of the first submission's feedback, the examiner will then record/upload the 2nd and 3rd submissions, incorporating the feedback from the first submission to be reviewed by the field center's lead examiner.